 A New Approach to Energy Storage

-Isentropic is currently in the process of being taken over by the Sir Joseph Swan Centre for Energy Research based at Newcastle University.
+Isentropic's facilities and operations are currently in the process of being taken over by the Sir Joseph Swan Centre for Energy Research based at Newcastle University.

 Isentropic Ltd develops and commercialises class-leading energy storage systems that allow utilities to profitably manage the evolving power generation landscape.